Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/a-bit-of-a-pickle.md

 The contrast between the two was like night and day.

+The entire first week of the wintech job I was really struggling with the scale of the project.
+Even though I'd written down a timeline and estimated how much time each task would take, I just couldn't shake off that feeling of drowning in the sheer amount of work that needed to be done...
+Especially given Wintech use the *"must be functionally identical to Profiler 8"* requirement to go over everything I do with a fine-toothed comb, so there will be no room for error or no opportunities to cut corners.

 I guess the root problem is that:

 - I've committed myself to do something which I don't think I want to do